 - Battery and Power Distribution

-You have to 3D print one platform and four arms as part of a frame.
+You can purchase a frame or build and 3D print one.
 The frame needs to have holes in it that can be used to fasten various electronics or batteries etc, these holes also reduce weight and help in allowing airflow during rapid ascent/descent.
 Connecting them up is pretty straightforward; you will need to screw the arms to the platform using appropriate nuts and bolts.
 The size of a quadcopter frame is determined diagonally (motor to motor) and this is very important for selecting propeller sizes later.

 Generally, lightweight, strong and small frames are preferred so that the quadcopter can give maximum performance.
 It is also recommended to use a landing gear under the frame.
 There are two general types of 3D filaments: the PLA and ABS but it is recommended to use ABS for this project since they are flexible and strong.
 If you can, try to give extra support at places where the arms/booms and the main platform connect, as there is a danger of snapping due to extreme loads at these points, a simple solution is to use metal strings running under the arm and tied to the main platform.
 You may use strong double-sided tapes, mounting, spacers, nuts and bolts or strong glue to stick all your components onto the frame and arms.